udacity/create-your-own-adventure/english/marshmallow.md

 But it sounds like it might be coming out of speakers.

+You trace the sound to a marshmallow-shaped speaker.
+The bird says, "Clone me!"

 When you look away, a marshmallow hand attempts to grab the lighter.

 But you are too quick for the marshmellow!